Rohan427/GraalVM/README.md

 Building is best done using the ```mvnw``` script.
 It is possible to manually use Maven to builds the different profiles, but it is not advised to use an IDE to build the images.
 As mentioned above, the GraalVM images require a different build process and to this engineer’s knowledge IDE’s do not yet support the GraalVM AOT compiler and execution environment.

 Docker and SdkMan are required to be installed.
-If the buld process fails due to a missing Java complier, use sdkMan on the command line to install the correct compiler versions locally:
+If the build process fails due to a missing Java compiler, use sdkMan on the command line to install the correct compiler versions locally:

 ```
 sdk install java 21.1.0.r11-grl